-- Online: Use the state’s voter registration portal to register or check your registration status.
+- Online: Use the state’s voter registration portal.
 You’ll need to provide a current or expired New Mexico driver’s license or state-issued ID number, your date of birth and your Social Security number.

 - By mail: Print and complete a voter registration form from the state’s voter portal.
 Include a copy of your valid photo ID or current utility bill, bank statement or other government document with your name and current address.
 Mail the form to your county clerk’s office or secretary of state’s office.
-You can also contact your clerk’s office or call 800-477-3632 and request that a form be mailed to you.
+You can also contact your clerk’s office or call 800-477-3632 to request a form.

 - In person: Go to your county clerk’s office.
 You can also pick up a registration form at the secretary of state’s office in Santa Fe, at Motor Vehicle Division offices and at some other public assistance offices, such as the Human Services Department.

-New Mexico also offers same-day registration during early voting and on Election Day at some early voting sites and county clerks’ offices.
+New Mexico also offers same-day registration during early voting and on Election Day at polling places and county clerks’ offices.
 You will need to sign an affidavit under oath that you haven’t already voted in the election.

 Check if you’re registered to vote through the state’s voter information portal.